Travelers around Pleasant Hill (Rt. 16) would not likely know why these two poles stand tall in the yard of Brian and Leisa Jarvis Prunty

 But the pick-up site was located at the intersection of White Pine Road and Rt.
 16 at Pleasant Hill, a short distance north of Grantsville.

-"They came from all over to see the inaugural pick-up," said Pleasant Hill resident Jim Burrows, (pictured left) who was only 16 when the service started.
+"They came from all over to see the inaugural pick-up," said the late Pleasant Hill resident Jim Burrows, (pictured left) who was only 16 when the service started.
 "Cars were lined up and down both sides of the road.
 They brought a picnic lunch."

 "Ollie (referring to Grantsville postmaster Ollie Umstead, came and attached the mail bag to a rope between two poles, and then the plane swooped down with a hook and picked it up," said Burrows.